 Up to 26 CE credits are available to class participants through our collaboration with International Seminars Group.
-For full details, and to register for CE credits, please visit ISG's CE credit registration page.
+For full details visit our CE credit information page.

 Psychologists, Licensed Mental Health Counselors (LMHC), Social Workers (LCSW), Marriage and Family Therapists (LMFT), Registered Dieticians, and Nurses.

 For mental health professionals:

 International Seminars Group (ISG) is approved by the American Psychological Association to provide continuing education programs for psychologists.
 ISG maintains responsibility for its programs and its content.
 The Washington State Board of Certified Counselors, Washington State Board of Social Workers, and Washington State Board of Marriage and Family Therapists do not provide pre-approval for classes.
 These boards frequently accept courses from APA-approved sponsors.

 International Seminars Group (ISG) is approved by the Florida Board of Nursing to provide continuing education programs for nurses.
 ISG maintains responsibility for its programs and its content.
 The Washington State Board of nursing does not provide pre-approval for classes.
 This board frequently accepts courses approved by other state boards of nursing.